What is structured data?

 What is Schema.org?

 Schema.org is a community founded by the four major search engines – Google, Microsoft, Yahoo, and Yandex – with the intention of building a better semantic web by collaboratively developing schema vocabularies for structured data markup across the internet.
-A common vocabulary in the form of schema.org types and properties makes it easy for marketers and website developers to participate in this initiative.
+A commonly used vocabulary in the form of schema.org types and properties makes it easy for marketers and website developers to participate in this initiative.

 How Do You Implement Structured Data?